How to prepare pets for a move

 Moving with a dog, cat or multiple pets doesn’t have to be stressful as long as you have a plan.
 For starters, it’s important to keep them safe and calm when preparing for a big change like moving homes.

-“Stress in dogs and cats can cause them to eat less or not eat at all, shake, tremble, hide, vomit and/or diarrhea (and sometimes it can be bloody), act aggressively or try to run away if they are scared,” Dr. Emily Singler, VMD, veterinary consultant for Fetch by The Dodo, says.
+“Stress in dogs and cats can cause them to eat less or not eat at all, shake, tremble, hide, vomit and/or diarrhea (and sometimes it can be bloody), act aggressively or try to run away if they are scared,” Dr. Emily Singler, VMD, veterinary consultant for Fetch Pet Insurance, says.

 Because moving can be hard for you and your pets, we're offering tips on keeping organized, calm and prepared to minimize any anxiety.